We start from the idea of helping to decipher words written in a fluid and immediate manner.

 The specific design of the letters with dedicated serif, useful in avoiding mistaking letters with similar form, has led to wider calibrated spacing that counteracts the perceived crowding effect, thus facilitating reading.

 Regular Italic Bold Bold Italic XB Bold XB Black

-It consists of 1528 glyphs (letters, numbers, accents, symbols, punctuation).
+It consists of 1939 characters (letters, numbers, accents, symbols, punctuation).

-It supports all languages that use alphabets: Latin, Cyrillic (including ancient characters), Greek and Coptic (including ancient and musical notation characters) and was designed to help dyslexics read with less difficulty and faster.
+It supports all languages that use alphabets: Latin Extended 1225 characters; Cyrillic 276 characters (including ancient characters); Greek and Coptic 438 characters (including ancient and musical notation characters); and was designed to help dyslexics read with less difficulty and faster.